Sarah Chalke: Career

 Chalke was signed by former Scrubs executive producer Bill Lawrence to play the love interest of Bobby Cobb in the series Cougar Town.
 She appeared in multiple episodes in the third season.
 Chalke starred in the ABC comedy series How to Live with Your Parents (For the Rest of Your Life), which premiered April 3, 2013, and which was cancelled one month later.
 She played Polly, a single and very uptight divorced mother who found herself moving back in with her parents (Elizabeth Perkins and Brad Garrett) because of the economic downturn.
 Also in 2013, she played a frantic mother named Casey Hedges in the Grey's Anatomy season 9 episode "Can't Fight This Feeling".
-Chalke also voices Beth on the show Rick and Morty.
+Chalke also voices Beth Smith and Space Beth on the Adult Swim animated science-fiction series Rick and Morty.

 On April 28, 2017, it was announced that a revival of Roseanne was in the works, and that most of the original cast and some of the producers would return for the revival series.
 On May 16, 2017, it was confirmed that eight episodes of the show were greenlit by ABC and would air mid-season in 2018 with Chalke returning, but playing a role other than Becky Conner.
 Following its cancellation, she later returned for a guest appearance in its spinoff series, The Conners.

 In February 2021, Chalke co-starred alongside Katherine Heigl in the role of Kate Mularkey for the Netflix series Firefly Lane.

 Personal life

 In December 2006, Chalke became engaged to Canadian lawyer Jamie Afifi, after three years of dating.
 In September 2022, Chalke announced that they had called off the engagement and "separated some time ago".
 They have two children together, a son born in December 2009, and a daughter born in May 2016.
-Her son was diagnosed at two-years-old with Kawasaki disease.
+Her son was diagnosed at two years old with Kawasaki disease.

+She is a fan of the Vancouver Canucks.

 Activism

-Chalke's aunt and grandmother died from breast cancer that was undiagnosed while in its early stages.
+Chalke's aunt and grandmother both died from breast cancer that was undiagnosed while in its early stages.
 She has since encouraged breast cancer detection and prevention, and starred in the Lifetime movie Why I Wore Lipstick to My Mastectomy.
 She is an ambassador for the Audrey Hepburn Children's Foundation.
 Chalke also made an appearance in a short video parodying a National Organization for Marriage's advertisement opposing same-sex marriage, "Gathering Storm".
 She was the 2009 ambassador for the Susan G. Komen Passionately Pink for the Cure program, for which she also designed a T-shirt.